Wondering about black gold jewelry?

 The overall value of black gold is technically the same as white gold, depending on the gold karat of it.
 However, because there isn't a lot of demand for black gold or other dark metals, you might have to take a lower price for this jewelry metal.

 Black Gold vs. Other Popular Black Metals

-There are a couple of black jewelry available on the market.
-Let's see how they compare to black gold
+There are a couple of black metals available in the jewelry industry.
+Let's see how they and black gold compare.

 Black Gold vs Black Carbon Fiber